aws-amplify/amplify-js/media/quick_start.md

 **React Native Link**

-Now link library `amazon-cognito-identity-js`.
-Before that, you have to `eject` the project.
+Now you can link `amazon-cognito-identity-js`, but first you must `eject` the project:

 ```bash
 npm install
 npm run eject
 ```

-Answer a few questions, project ejected.
+Answer a few questions and upon completion link the library:

-Then link the library

 ```bash
 react-native link amazon-cognito-identity-js
 ```

-Run app
+Now run your application as normal:

 ```bash
 react-native run-ios